davidpirogov/toon-llm/README.md

 - **[LLM Prompts](./docs/LLM_PROMPTS.md)** - Guidance for LLMs to understand and generate TOON format
 - **[Coding Standards](./docs/CODING_STANDARDS.md)** - For contributors

-## 🎨 Why PyToon?
+## 🎨 Why TOON LLM?

-PyToon is a Python library that provides a clean, compact, and highly readable alternative to JSON for serializing Python data structures to minimise token usage with large language models (LLMs).
+TOON LLM is a Python library that provides a clean, compact, and highly readable alternative to JSON for serializing Python data structures to minimise token usage with large language models (LLMs).

 It is a Python compatible specification and implementation of [Token-Oriented Object Notation](https://github.com/johannschopplich/toon) format.

 Cognitive load in LLMs can be significantly reduced by using more concise and structured data formats.
-PyToon achieves this by minimizing syntax noise and enhancing readability, making it easier for both humans and machines to parse and understand the data.
+TOON LLM achieves this by minimizing syntax noise and enhancing readability, making it easier for both humans and machines to parse and understand the data.

 ### Compare with JSON

-Using the `cl100k_base` tokenizer from OpenAI, here is a comparison of how the same data is represented in JSON vs PyToon.
+Using the `cl100k_base` tokenizer from OpenAI, here is a comparison of how the same data is represented in JSON vs TOON LLM.

 **JSON:**